-This function will return true if the target process has at least one thread in the running state.
-It will return false otherwise or if an error occurs.
-In the event of an error a call to getLastError will return details on the error.
+This function returns true if the target process has at least one thread in the running state.
+It returns false otherwise or if an error occurs.
+In the event of an error a call to getLastError returns details on the error.

+'''

 bool allThreadsStopped() const

+'''

-This function will return true if all threads in the target process are in the stopped state.
-It will return false otherwise or if an error occurs.
-In the event of an error a call to getLastError will return details on the error.
+This function returns true if all threads in the target process are in the stopped state.
+It returns false otherwise or if an error occurs.
+In the event of an error a call to getLastError returns details on the error.